emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ```bash
 filebeat test output
 ```
-The Energy Logserver save collected data in `filebeat-*` index pattern and its available to review in the Discover module.
+The ITRS Log Analytics save collected data in `filebeat-*` index pattern and its available to review in the Discover module.

 If additional agent data information is required, e.g.: IP address, add the following section in the agent configuration file: